github-education-resources/GitHubGraduation-2021/_data/JoshSanch/JoshSanch.md

 ---
 name: Josh Sanchez
 institution: UIUC
 quote: It's all fun and games until someone adds a secret key to the repository.
-Here's to the class of 2021!
 github_user: JoshSanch
 ---